asifbacchus/NextCloudBackup/README.md

 - Creates an clear, easy to parse log file so you can easily keep an eye on your backups and any errors/warnings

+## Installation/copying

+Once you've either cloned this git or downloaded the release file, simply copy the *'NCscripts'* folder to wherever you like.
+I suggest putting it in your *'/root'* directory since the root user must execute the script.
+If you edit the 503.html, nc_borg.details and nc_sql.details files in place, then you don't have to specify their locations when running the script.

 ## Environment notes

-The script is designed to be easy to use but still be flexible enough to accommodate a wide range of common NextCloud setups.
+The script is designed to be easy to use but still be flexible enough to accommodate a wide range of cn NextCloud setups.
 I have tested it with NextCloud 13 and 14 using a standard LEMP setup (Debian Stretch, NGINX, mariaDB & PHP7).
 The script accepts several parameters to provide it with the settings it requires to function.
 In addition, it reads external files for SQL and borg